barto14753/VirtusLab-internship/README.md

         }

-* products/{discountType} - in body should be passed product names from ProductDb with quantity in such JSON format
+* products/{discountType} - product names from ProductDb with quantity should be passed a body in such JSON format

         {